RichardXiao13/Raytracer/README.md

 Any feedback or issues found are very much welcome, as well as additional contributors!

 # TODOs
-* Fix Global Illumination
+* Fix Global Illumination - DONE!!
-    * Now samples correctly but still looks too dark
+    * Now samples correctly but still looks too dark - FIXED.
+Was clipping the color before averaging instead of the reverse

 * Check if random number generator is thread safe; if not... uh oh - Unnecessary due to refactoring Object class - DONE!!